Manage Windows Defender Antivirus updates and apply baselines

-There are two types of updates related to keeping Windows Defender Antivirus:
+There are two types of updates related to keeping Windows Defender Antivirus up to date:

 - Protection updates